Curriculum standards

 The trainee may:

-- adhere to child protection laws and policies
+- adhere to child protection legislation and policies

-- identify ethical principles relevant to the provision of public health information
+- identify ethical principles relevant to the sharing of health information

 Judgement and decision making